lupyuen/lupyuen.github.io/src/openocd.md

 # What is OpenOCD?

-OpenOCD is the open source software that runs on our computer and connects to microcontrollers (like PineCone) to...
+__OpenOCD__ is the open source software that runs on our computer and connects to microcontrollers (like PineCone) to...

-1. Flash firmware to the microcontroller's internal Flash Memory
+1. __Flash our firmware__ to the microcontroller's (PineCone's) internal Flash Memory

-1. Debug the firmware: Set breakpoints, step through code, examine the variables
+1. __Debug our firmware__: Set breakpoints, step through code, examine the variables

-Most dev tools (like VSCode) talk to OpenOCD for flashing and debugging firmware
+Most development tools (like VSCode) work with OpenOCD for flashing and debugging firmware.

-So it's important to get PineCone talking to OpenOCD, so that our dev tools will work with PineCone
+Thus it's important to get PineCone talking to OpenOCD, so that our development tools will work with PineCone.

-Rust also uses OpenOCD
+([Rust for PineCone](https://github.com/lupyuen/bl602-rust-guide) also uses OpenOCD for flashing and debugging)

+PineCone exposes a __JTAG Port__ that works with OpenOCD for flashing and debugging firmware.

+This is similar to the SWD Port that's found in PineTime, STM32 Blue Pill and other Arm microcontrollers.

+We'll learn about JTAG in the next section.

+_Doesn't PineCone support UART flashing?
+Why use OpenOCD and JTAG?_

+Yes we may flash our firmware to PineCone via a Serial USB connection to PineCone's UART Port.
+[More about this](https://lupyuen.github.io/articles/pinecone)

+However it uses a flashing protocol that's designed specifically for BL602 devices.
+The flashing protocol is not supported by popular tools like VSCode.

+BL602 doesn't support debugging over UART.
+For serious firmware coding on BL602, OpenOCD is the best option.

+(I have a hunch that flashing firmware over UART will be faster than JTAG...
+We'll find out soon)

+_OpenOCD has been around for a while.
+Are there newer tools for flashing and debugging?_

-There is a newer alternative to OpenOCD based on Rust Probe.rs hope to use it someday
+There's a newer alternative to OpenOCD that's built with Rust: [probe.rs](https://probe.rs/)

-UART flashing

-OpenOCD talks to PineCone through the JTAG port
+It has beta support for JTAG.
+Hopefully we can use it with PineCone someday.

 # What is JTAG?